* Translated by AI

 Hong Myung-bo, head coach of the South Korean national football team. /Photo=Chief correspondent Kim Jin-kyung

-Chinese media outlets extensively covered the early exit of Hong Myung-bo's team from the 2026 North American World Cup, highlighting the disappointing record.
+Chinese media outlets extensively covered the early exit of Hong Myung-bo's team from the 2026 North American World Cup qualifiers, highlighting the disappointing record.

 The South Korean national football team, led by head coach Hong Myung-bo, finished its schedule in third place in Group A (1 win, 2 losses, 3 points, goal difference -1) and waited for results from other groups.
-However, unfavorable outcomes continued, such as the Democratic Republic of the Congo defeating Uzbekistan 3-1 on the 28th (Korean time), pushing South Korea completely out of the final qualifying spot for the round of 32, which was eighth place among third-place teams.
+However, unfavorable outcomes continued, including the Democratic Republic of Congo defeating Uzbekistan 3-1 on the 28th (Korean time), pushing South Korea completely out of the final qualifying spot for the Round of 32 — the eighth-place cutoff among third-place teams.

 Chinese outlet "Sina Sports" offered a sober assessment by examining South Korea's recent World Cup performance trends.
-The outlet stated, "This tournament marked South Korea's 12th appearance in the World Cup finals," and added, "Including this result, South Korea has failed to advance from the group stage in three of the four World Cups it has participated in recently."
+The outlet stated, "This tournament marked South Korea's 12th appearance in the World Cup finals," and added, "Including this result, South Korea has failed to advance from the group stage in three of the last four World Cups it participated in."

-It also explained the powerless conclusion where South Korea, unable to determine its own fate, spent three days anxiously watching other teams' results before ultimately falling short of the cut line for third-place teams.
+The outlet further explained the powerless conclusion where South Korea, unable to control its own fate, spent three full days anxiously watching other teams' results before ultimately falling below the third-place group cutoff line.

-Aiming for its third-ever away tournament appearance following the 2010 South Africa and 2022 Qatar tournaments, South Korea, as pointed out by Chinese media, packed its bags after suffering the humiliation of failing to advance from the group stage for the first time in eight years since the 2018 Russia tournament.
+Aiming for its third-ever away tournament appearance following the 2010 South Africa and 2022 Qatar tournaments, South Korea, as pointed out by Chinese media, had to pack its bags after suffering the humiliation of failing to advance from the group stage for the first time since the 2018 Russia tournament — an eight-year gap.

 Hong Myung-bo, head coach. /Photo=Chief correspondent Kim Jin-kyung